| The American Hungarian Federation®

 in those areas lost after WWI at the Treaty of Versailles (Trianon),

 remains grim.
-Oppressive language laws in Slovakia and Rumania, the lack
+Oppressive language laws in Slovakia, the lack

 of formal education opportunities in the mother tongue, the forced confiscation

-of private and church/synagogue property in Rumania, and Serb vandalism
+of private and church / synagogue property in Rumania, falsification of history and defamation of Hungarian Holocaust Heroes in Slovakia, and vandalism

-and violence in Vojvodina are but a few indicators that there is much
+and violence against Hungarians in Vojvodina are but a few indicators that there is much

 two by two successor states sums it all up very well.